-Note that this process is used for model evaluation based on splitting the dataset into training and test dataset and using a fixed set of hyper parameters.
-There is another technique of splitting the data into three sets and use these three sets for model selection or hyper parameters tuning.
-We will look at that technique in next section.
+Note that this process is used for model evaluation based on splitting the dataset into training and test datasets and using a fixed set of hyperparameters.
+There is another technique of splitting the data into three sets and using these three sets for model selection or hyperparameters tuning.
+We will look at that technique in the next section.

 Hold-out method for Model Selection

-The hold-out method can also be used for model selection or hyper parameters tuning.
+The hold-out method can also be used for model selection or hyperparameters tuning.
 As a matter of fact, at times, the model selection process is referred to as hyper-parameters tuning.
-In hold-out method for model selection, the dataset is split into three different sets – training, validation and test dataset.
+In the hold-out method for model selection, the dataset is split into three different sets – training, validation, and test dataset.
 When using the hold out method by splitting data into three different sets, it is important to ensure that the training, validation and test datasets are representative of the entire dataset.
 Otherwise, the model may perform poorly on unseen data.

-The following process represents hold-out method for model selection:
+The following process represents the hold-out method for model selection:

 - Split the dataset in three parts – Training dataset, validation dataset and test dataset.

 - Train different models using different machine learning algorithms.
-For example, train the classification model using logistic regression, random forest, XGBoost.
+For example, train the classification model using logistic regression, random forest, XGBoost, etc.

 - Test the performance of each of these models (belonging to each of the algorithms) on the validation dataset.

-- Select the most optimal model out of models tested on the validation dataset.
-The most optimal model will have the most optimal hyper parameters settings for specific algorithm.
-Going by the above example, lets say the model trained with XGBoost with most optimal hyper parameters gets selected.
+- Select the most optimal model out of the models tested on the validation dataset.
+The most optimal model will have the most optimal hyperparameters settings for a specific algorithm.
+Going by the above example, let’s say the model trained with XGBoost with the most optimal hyperparameters gets selected.

 - Test the performance of the most optimal model on the test dataset.

 The above can be understood using the following diagram.
-Note the three different split of the original dataset.
-The process of training, tuning and evaluation is repeated multiple times and the most optimal model is selected.
+Note the three different splits of the original dataset.
+The process of training, tuning, and evaluation is repeated multiple times, and the most optimal model is selected.
 The final model is evaluated on the test dataset.

 Python Code for Training / Test Split

 Here is the Python code which can be used to create the training and test split from the original dataset.
-In the code given below, Sklearn Boston housing dataset is used to demonstrated how train_test_split method from Sklearn.model_selection can be used to split the dataset into training and test dataset.
+In the code given below, the Sklearn Boston housing dataset is used to demonstrate how the train_test_split method from Sklearn.model_selection can be used to split the dataset into training and test dataset.
 Note that the test size is mentioned using the parameter, test_size.

 from sklearn import datasets from sklearn.model_selection import train_test_split # # Load the Boston Dataset # bhp = datasets.load_boston() # # Create Training and Test Split # X_train, X_test, y_train, y_test = train_test_split(bhp.data, bhp.target, random_state=42, test_size=0.3)